Magical December Birthstones – Tanzanite, Turquoise and Blue Zircon

 Pink Zircon available to purchase as a loose stone or set and finished into an item of jewellery.

-Blue zircon was popular during Victorian times and frequently adorned jewellery from the 1880s.
+Blue zircon was popular during the Victorian era and was frequently used in jewellery from the 1880s.
 Zircon’s cloudy or smoky appearance was popular in mourning jewellery designs.

 In the 1920s, heat treatment became the customary practice to enhance the colour of zircon gemstones for jewellery.
 Zircon has also been used in the decorative ceramics industry.

 While Zircon is a popular gemstone among collectors for its range of colours, consumers seem most enamoured with the blue variety.
-And need clarification about the history and possibility of this expansive gemstone.
+I need clarification about the history and possibility of this expensive gemstone.

 December Birthstone – Blue Zircon

 Large Zircon crystals occur rarely in nature.
 Occasionally, we work with Blue Zircon.
 Moreover, we source each gemstone individually for each commission.
-Its beauty and rarity make it an expensive gemstone choice often requested by jewellery connoisseurs.
+Its beauty and rarity make it a sought-after gemstone, often requested by jewellery connoisseurs.
 In conclusion, it makes one of the rarer choices for December’s birthstone.

 Close up of an Oval cut Blue Zircon